 If this post has been helpful to your planning, consider staying connected with us by giving us a follow on Facebook Page or Instagram.
 We’ll help continue to work some travel inspiration, helpful tips, and ideas into your social media feeds.

 If you found this Guayaquil Travel Guide helpful, then you may be interested in other travel guides we’ve published about Ecuador.

 🇪🇨 For a comprehensive round-up on traveling Ecuador, be sure to check out our article that sums up the best experiences and shows exactly where to go.

 🐢 Did you know that you don’t have to take a pricey Galapagos tour?
 You can actually visit the Galapagos independently for cheap!
 This post reveals exactly how it’s possible.

 🚠 Like Guayaquil, many people tend to bypass Quito.
-But there’s loads to do there.
-There’s even more going on in Quito than Guayaquil!
+But there is lots to do.
+There is even more going on in Quito than in Guayaquil!
 So check out our big fat Quito Travel Guide:

 🏔️ From Guayaquil, it’s a 4-5 hour bus up into the Andes to Riobamba.
 This city sits at the base of Ecuador’s tallest mountain and offers so many adventures into the Andes.